kiwy37/Week-2/README.md

 # Week 2 - Angular

-💻 📱 **<span style="color:blue">This repository contains three Angular assignments.
+💻 📱 **<span style="color:blue">This repository contains four Angular assignments.
 They are designed to be fully responsive, ensuring a seamless experience across all devices.
 </span>**